1. How many residents do you match and what do you look for in applicants?

 6. What procedures will I learn during residency?

 You will be trained in outpatient procedures such as colposcopy, exercise stress tests, circumcisions/neonatal procedures, IUD insertion, skin biopsies, toenail removals, joint injections/aspirations, etc. Other opportunities are available to receive training in procedures such as central line placement, intubation, thoracentesis and C-Sections.
 Outpatient procedures are emphasized following the nature of a typical outpatient family practice.
 If you are interested in getting extra experience for inpatient procedures, there are plenty of opportunities for further training with an elective in procedure clinic or simply asking an attending if they would allow you to join in on procedures in their private clinics.
-Our current residents are also working on creating a vasectomy clinic, demonstrating our program’s commitment to the implementation of suggestions for improvement.
+We have four faculty and two residents that have received formal training on POCUS and are using their skills to assist with diagnosis and procedures.
+They are working to train everyone else in the department.

 7. What is the inpatient medicine experience like?